pkenkere/GraphSearchPractice/README.md

 # Graph Search Practice

+## Pair Programming
+We want you to use pair programming for this project.
+Find someone next to you to team up with.

+One of you will be the "driver" (the person who writes the code), and the other person is the "observer", reviewing each line as it is typed and providing feedback if something doesn't look right or if they don't understand what the driver is doing.

+You should switch driver and observer when you finish DFS and start BFS, to give both of you equal practice with both rolls, as well as writing graph searching code.

+You can read more about pair programming [here.](https://en.wikipedia.org/wiki/Pair_programming)

+## Installing

 **To get this on your computer:**

 1) Clone the repository onto your computer.
 If you don't know how to do this, open up the terminal and type: